Dennis Hastert: Sentencing and admission of past sex abuse

 Soon after pleading guilty, Hastert suffered a stroke, and was hospitalized from November 2015 to January 15, 2016.
 Hastert remained free on bail pending sentencing.

 Sentencing was originally set for February 29, 2016.
 However, in late January 2016, Hastert's attorneys asked the court to delay sentencing due to Hastert's ongoing health problems, and Judge Durkin postponed sentencing until April 8, 2016.
-In March, Judge Durkin ordered the appointment of a medical expert to review Hastert's health in preparation for sentencing.
-Later in March, Judge Durkin postponed the sentencing hearing (over the objection of Hastert's attorneys) to April 27 so that a man who alleged sexual abuse by Hastert (identified as "Individual D" in court) could testify at the sentencing.
+In March, Durkin ordered the appointment of a medical expert to review Hastert's health in preparation for sentencing.
+Later in March, Durkin postponed the sentencing hearing (over the objection of Hastert's attorneys) to April 27 so that a man who alleged sexual abuse by Hastert (identified as "Individual D" in court) could testify at the sentencing.

 In early April, the parties filed submissions in court ahead of sentencing.
 The maximum sentence for the offense was five years in prison and a $250,000 fine, although the Federal Sentencing Guidelines range was from probation to six months.
 Hastert asked for probation.
 A statement released by Hastert's counsel said: "Mr. Hastert acknowledges that as a young man, he committed transgressions for which he is profoundly sorry.
 He earnestly apologizes to his former students, family, friends, previous constituents and all others affected by the harm his actions have caused."
 Hastert did not provide details.

-Hastert also filed under seal a response to the government's presentence investigation report.
+Hastert also filed under seal a response to the probation department's presentence investigation report.
 In the prosecution's filing ahead of sentencing, federal prosecutors made allegations of sexual misconduct against Hastert (the first time they had done so publicly), saying that he had molested at least four boys as young as 14 (including Steve Reinboldt and others) while he worked as a high school wrestling coach decades earlier.
 In a 26-page filing, prosecutors detailed "specific, graphic incidents" of sexual acts.
 Prosecutors asked for a six-month sentence, as called for under federal sentencing guidelines.
 Prosecutors also requested the court to order Hastert to undergo a sex offender evaluation and comply with any recommended treatment.
 While Hastert's health problems had the possibility to help him avoid prison, prosecutors noted in their court filing that he could receive medical treatment while incarcerated, if necessary.